-Calabria, a land of sun-drenched beaches and picturesque landscapes, holds many secrets that have drawn travelers for centuries.
+Calabria, a land of sun-drenched beaches and picturesque landscapes, holds many secrets that have drawn travellers for centuries.
 One of them is Terme di Antonimina, natural hot springs located near Locri, at the foot of the majestic Aspromonte National Park.
 It is an ideal destination for tourists seeking to combine deep relaxation with discovering the region's rich culture, where modern balneology meets ancient heritage.
-Join us in immersing yourself in the world of Italian thermal baths and exploring their fascinating history, unique mineral composition, and health benefits they offer visitors from around the globe.
+Join us in exploring the world of Italian thermal baths and learning about their history, mineral waters and the practical information useful for a visit.

 The History of Terme di Antonimina – Ancient Roots and Traditions